Theobragstad/MySports/README.md

 - Database: PostgreSQL
 - Container: Docker

+**Primary Features**:
+- Login or register account, log out
+- Reset password if forgotten
+- View and edit profile
+- Change password
+- View upcoming games with three filters
+  - View date, time, location, and more for each game
+ - Create and join teams for a sport
+ - Explore sports and teams
+ - View your teams
+ - View all players and player profiles
+  - Search players by multiple fields

 **How to run locally**:
 - Download and open Docker Desktop
 - Open or clone repository and navigate to 'project-code" directory